 Just doing research is fun in and of itself.
 You can hit the library or go online and learn something you didn’t know when you woke up that day.
 For example, I found out what makes beer different from ale and when it became a common practice.
 The list is endless and overwhelming in a way because in historical fiction, this is your ‘world building’.
 You have to know the politics, the religious practices, the advances in weaponry and armor, and architecture (both military and civilian) and you have to get it right both in description and chronology.
 You can’t make it up because somebody will call you on it if you get it wrong.

 Any hints about what’s yet to come in the series?

 Well without giving too much away, the McLeods will be stuck in the past for a while yet.
-The next book BACK IN TIME, coming this fall, will feature Jess instead of Mila and we’ll learn more about the SSTTC and what exactly Lady Evelyn is after.
+The next book ROMAN HOLIDAY, coming this winter, will feature a whole new adventure.

 What is the best way for people to reach out and connect with you?

 I am happy to respond to readers through e-mail on my contact page.